Central Bank of Barbados: Role

 Today the regulatory capacity of the central bank handles the issuance of Barbadian banknotes and coins, and licensing of agencies such as: banks, investment businesses, depository trust and finance companies.
 It also undertakes supervision of Barbadian financial institutions, credit worthiness of the financial system, administering of the international reserves, and reporting regularly to the country on the national finances.

 The Barbadian economy is reviewed regularly by several notable Wall Street investment firms including: PricewaterhouseCoopers, Standard & Poor's, and Moody's.

 Organisation

-The head of the Central Bank is the governor, who is appointed by the Minister of Finance.
+The head of the Central Bank is the Governor, who is appointed by the Minister of Finance.

-The current governor of the Central Bank of Barbados is Mr. Cleviston Haynes as of January 2018 (he was acting Governor since March 2017).
+The current Governor of the Central Bank of Barbados is Dr. Kevin Greenidge as of March 1, 2023.

-The Bank also has two Deputy Governors in the persons of Mrs. Michelle Doyle Lowe and Mr. Michael D Carrington, both in acting capacities.
-The CEO is Kevin Gill effective April 1, 2021.
+The Bank also has three Deputy Governors in the persons of Mr. Alwyn Jordan, Ms. Michelle Doyle and Mr. Elson Gaskin.